yolisses/yolisses/README.md

 - 🏗 I want to build a lot of valuable things.
 - 👨‍🔬 I love to learn basically anything labored with the scientific method.

+Fun facts:
+- At the time I'm writing, I have more commits here in the last year than [Linus Torvalds](torvalds)
-- Fun fact: my ultimate goal is to bring virtually infinite power to humanity by creating general-purpose self-replicating robots.
+- My ultimate goal is to bring virtually infinite power to humanity by creating general-purpose self-replicating robots.

 ![Ulisses Albuquerque's GitHub stats](https://github-readme-stats.vercel.app/api?username=yolisses&count_private=true&theme=tokyonight)